-We started with how to start your ISO 9001 certification.
+We want to implement a quality management system complying with ISO 9001.
+We divided the ISO QMS implementation project into four distinct phases.
+First we built the foundation processes, followed by continual improvement process, and the management processes.
 At this point we have covered how to comply with most of the ISO 9001 QMS requirements.
 Now we will cover the final phase; complying with the requirements of Clause 8.
+The final step before ISO 9001 certification is data management.

 As you create a QMS to comply with Clause 8, there are two things to always keep in mind: